KDE/documentation-docs-kdenlive-org/user_interface/menu/clip_menu.rst

 Automatic Transition
 --------------------

-When a transition is selected, this menu item allows you toggle the transition to and from :ref:`transitions` mode.
+When a transition is selected, this menu item allows you toggle the transition to and from :ref:`transitions_compositions` mode.

 ..
 I am not sure this is true anymore.
 I could not get that menu item to be available regardless of what I did or had selected.
 Is this still a valid menu item?